octodemo/github-user-activity/README.md

 ## Configuration

-To configure this application you will need to create a `.env` file with the GitHub base URL for the APIs and a Personal Access Token, this will be loaded from the current working directory when running the application;
+To configure this application you can create a `.env` file with the GitHub base URL for the APIs and a Personal Access Token, this will be loaded from the current working directory when running the application;

 ```
-# Using a GHES instance (if not specified will default to https://api.github.com)
 GITHUB_ENTERPRISE_SERVER_URL=https://<GitHub Enterprise Server>/api/v3
 GITHUB_ACCESS_TOKEN=ghp_xxx
 ```

+Alternatively you can just specify these values as environment variables under the expected names;

+* `GITHUB_ENTERPRISE_SERVER_URL`: e.g. https://<GitHub Enterprise Server>/api/v3
+* `GITHUB_ACCESS_TOKEN`: e.g. `ghp_xxx`

 ## Running the application